A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 3. Round the World Tickets from Airline Alliances

-Standard RTW tickets are offered from the global airline alliances Oneworld, Star Alliance and Skyteam.
+Standard RTW tickets are offered from 2 of the 3 main global airline alliances Oneworld and Star Alliance.
 When considering a RTW ticket from an alliance take a good look at their route network as there may be some regions which are not as well covered.

 Oneworld lacks a comprehensive route network in Africa but is very strong in Europe, North America and Australia.